-PEDAL staff specialize in diagnosis, assessment and intervention related to disorders affecting a child’s development.
-Depending on the child and referral question, a single discipline consultation, neuropsychological evaluation or full team evaluation will be completed.
+PEDAL Providers specialize in the assessment, diagnosis, and treatment of disorders affecting a child’s development.
+Depending on the child and referral question, a single discipline consultation, neuropsychological evaluation, appointment with the developmental behavioral pediatrician, or a full team evaluation with psychology, developmental pediatrics, speech, occupational therapy, nutrition, and nursing will be completed.
 Each child’s needs are carefully reviewed by our lead psychologist to ensure the best type of evaluation within PEDAL to answer the referral question.

 What is a single discipline consultation?

-Children and youth with special health care needs and their families are referred to PEDAL Providers for a variety of neurodevelopmental and behavioral concerns.
+Children and youth with special health care needs and their families are referred to PEDAL providers for a variety of neurodevelopmental and behavioral concerns.
 We can provide consultation services to offer diagnostic, intervention and resource information to help families and referring providers make important treatment decisions.
-Examples may include working with a family of a child who has a self-harming or repetitive behavior, guiding a family to community resources after being rendered a neurodevelopment diagnosis, or helping with ongoing behavior concerns.
-Our consultation is to the family and we work with appropriate providers who would work directly with the child/youth.
+For example, providers may assist families who have children/youth with chronic health conditions, concussions, tics, congenital heart conditions, autism and feeding issues.
+Following such a consultation the primary care provider would provide documentation to place referrals to appropriate specialists.

 What is neuropsychological testing?